smoreface/wpxr-to-static/README.md

 ### Configure

+Before you run the migration script, update the ``config.yaml`` file to specify how and what to migrate from your Wordpress export.

+First, make the files easy to find:
-Copy ``config.yaml`` from the extracted .zip or .tar.gz, or cloned directory, to a convenient location.
+1. Copy the ``config.yaml`` file included in wpxr-to-static from the extracted .zip or .tar.gz, or cloned directory to a convenient location.

-If you need to change the 'data model' you can also copy ``hugo_data_model.yaml`` to a location of your choice (not necessarily the same as ``config.yaml``)
+2. If you want to change the 'data model' you can also copy ``hugo_data_model.yaml`` to a location of your choice (not necessarily the same as ``config.yaml``)

+Next, update the ``config.yaml`` file.

 As the comments in ``config.yaml`` indicate, the defaults are present in the ``config.yaml`` as commented out entries.
-One only needs to uncomment lines if one needs to change from the default.
+Uncomment lines to make the script work, and optionally change some of the configuration settings of interest (see next section).

 #### Some Configuration Settings of Particular Interest
+These are configuration settings that you likely want to update in ``config.yaml``.

 ``data_models``: A configuration file defining the mapping of the WPXR XML tags and contents to an intermediate form used to create a combination of YAML frontmatter and Markdown files for each post or page, and a config.toml for the site.